Preparing for Graduate School

 - Continue to define and reestablish personal, life, and career goals.

-- Strengthen mentoring relationships.
-Discuss your interests with professors, peers, and other individuals in your interest area.
+- Discuss your interests with professors, peers, and other individuals in your interest area.

 - Explore different types of graduate programs.

-- Explore standardized tests, test dates and fees.
+- Research standardized tests, test dates and required fees.

 - Participate in a summer research internship or other experience opportunity.

 Prepare During Your Senior Year

 - Take standardized tests (GRE, MCAT, LSAT, etc).

 - Apply early.
 Electronic applications are standard for most programs and universities.

 - Inquire about deadlines and other important dates.